 8. Flatter Your Body Type

-Clothing looks best if it fits properly and accentuates your assets.
-"When selecting outfits for clients, I first and foremost pay attention to their body type," explains Martini, "then I check their questionnaire to figure out what areas of their body they like to accentuate."
-Her go-to tips are below:
+Clothing looks best when it fits properly and accentuates your assets.
+"When selecting outfits for clients, I first and foremost pay attention to their body type," says Jenni Martini, a stylist at Bungalow Clothing.
+"Then I check their questionnaire to figure out what areas of their body they like to accentuate."
+Check out her go-to tips below:

-Pear-Shaped: To show off your curves, focus on cinching the waist with an A-line design that flares at the bottom.
+Pear-Shaped: To show off your curves, focus on cinching the waist with an A-line silhouette that flares at the bottom.

 Apple-Shaped: An A-line style with a gradual flow from the waist to the legs is always flattering.
 This shape is also great for a dress with texture and/or a deep V-neck.